cms636/cms636.github.io/_posts/2019-11-12-text-mining-exercise.md

 **Voyant Tools**

 I also tried using Voyant Tools, which has a very different output than Text Analyzer.
-It seems like Text Analyzer has a more sophisticated algorithm that focuses on nouns, while Voyant Tools appears to have less filtering and thus considers adjectives, adverbs, and articles as well.
-It seems like Text Analyzer is better at finding the topic of the text, but maybe combined with the results of Voyant Tools a deeper understanding of the text can be uncovered, such as sentiment or genre.
+It seems like Text Analyzer has a more sophisticated word filtering algorithm that focuses on nouns, while Voyant Tools appears to have less filtering and thus considers adjectives, adverbs, and articles as well.
+However, Voyant Tools does a deeper investigation into factors such as where along the text words are used.
+It seems like Text Analyzer is better at finding the topic of the text, but combined with the results of Voyant Tools perhaps a deeper understanding of the text can be uncovered, such as sentiment or genre.

 ![kwak_voyant.png]({{site.baseurl}}/assets/kwak_voyant.png)